 You may elect to travel during a semester, summer or intersession, such as winter break.
 Programs vary in length from two weeks to a semester.
 Semester-long programs are recommended for students who want to receive academic credit.
 You may choose from semesters of 12 to 15 credit hours or trimesters of 9 credit hours.
 Summer options include four-, six- or eight-week trips and are available for volunteer work, language immersion, internships or for academic credit.
 Intersession options are two- to three-week opportunities.

 Stephens College has established relationships with several providers, universities and nonprofit organizations, which are listed below.
-Each offers quality instruction or volunteer opportunities, and provides various types of assistance for students overseas.
+Each offers quality instruction or volunteer opportunities and provides various types of assistance for students overseas.

 AIFS offers a wide range of unique programs in Asia, Australia, Europe, South Africa and the Americas.
 Most AIFS campuses offer courses in English or in foreign languages from beginner to advanced levels, so you don’t even have to know a foreign language to study abroad.

 Arcadia’s College of Global Studies offers over 100 programs in 15 countries.
 Academic programming is varied and is offered by semester, full year or over the summer.
 In addition, they offer internships and service learning options.
+Because of our partnership in Arcadia's Inclusive Excellence Coalition, Stephens students benefit from special discounted prices for semester programs in England/Wales, Scotland, Italy, Spain, Australia and New Zealand.

 DIS is a non-profit study abroad foundation offering semester, academic year and summer programs in Copenhagen and Stockholm.
 Intellectually challenging courses are taught in English, and include faculty-led study tours across Europe.
 Academic areas include Biology, Health Science, Graphic Design, Psychology, Education, Gender Studies, Creative Writing and Fashion.